diptanil-roy/PYTHIA8STARFramework/README.md

 There you go.
 You should have a picoDst file ready.
 The MC Info can be found in MCVertex and MCTracks branches.
 More information can be found in the StPicoDst class documentation.

+## Job Submission
+An xml script for batch jobs submission in RCAS is added.
+It won't work out-of-the-box.
+Set a bunch of directories that are required, and tweak the framework to not need input vertices.